henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 timestamp-type:

 : a set of types that express what type of action or event happened at that point of time (e.g. discovered, classified, collected, published).
-Can be included in a generic c.timestamp CIE
+Can be included in a generic s.timestamp subject

 : References: none